Stuycs-K/final-project-8-fangv-tanj/WORKLOG.md

 Finished the movement for Queen, Knight, Rook and Bishop.

 5/25/23
-Removed the boundaries on piece as it does not work.
+-Removed the boundaries on piece as it does not work.
-Added rook piece.
+-Added rook piece.
-pawn can move now.
+-pawn can move now.
-started king.
+-started king.